xxleyi/learning_list/pages/pages_react-basics.md

 ## Abstraction
 ### You can't fit a complex UI in a single function though.
 It is important that UIs can be abstracted into reusable pieces that don't leak their implementation details.
 Such as calling one function from another.
 ## Composition
+### To achieve truly reusable features, it is **not enough to simply reuse leaves** and build new containers for them.
+You also need to be able to build abstractions from the containers that compose other abstractions.
 ## State
 ### We tend to prefer our data model to be immutable.
 We thread functions through that can update state as a single atom at the top.
 ## Memoization